hanyuhanyuhanyu/GodzamoKrazy/README.md

 <details>
 <summary>Click to expand!</summary>

+2022 Aug 22
+* Auto-Pantheon could not set Holobore.
+Now, it can.
+An unfortunate side-effect of this fix is that any existing setups which have 'No god' selected for any of the three auto-Pantheon slots will now show Holobore set instead.
+This will not affect new installs of FC.

 2022 Aug 21
 * Extended Auto Loan to also take loan 3, if desired
 * Completed documentation of the options